-- 1. Must be ordered by the Member's treating physician. - 2.
-A positive expiratory pressure device, an oscillating positive expiratory pressure device or a percussor will be covered for Members with a diagnosis that is characterized by excessive mucus production and difficulty in clearing secretions.
+- 1. Must be ordered by the member's treating practitioner. - 2.
+A positive expiratory pressure device, an oscillating positive expiratory pressure device or a percussor will be covered for members with a diagnosis that is characterized by excessive mucus production and difficulty in clearing secretions.